ocftw/blog/source/_drafts/audrey-tang-brilliant-programmer-hacks-politics-in-taiwan.md

 ## A (very) young self-taught entrepreneur

 In 1993, they returned to Taiwan.
 Audrey was 12 years old, it was time for her to enter high-school.
 At the same time, in Switzerland, Tim Berners-Lee and his team invented the World Wide Web.
-The young programmer had already dragged on the Internet, but the arrival of the Web suddenly openened up immense horizons.
+The young programmer had already dragged on the Internet, but the arrival of the Web suddenly opened up immense horizons.
 And it is hard to see how it could be explored at school:

 > "With the Web, it was suddenly obvious that I was going to learn everything I wanted directly from the researchers themselves.
 At school it was going to take ten years for it to be taught!
 The researchers that I contacted were very enthusiastic.
 >